GiovanniFilomeno/SoftwareLabCylModel/README.md

 There is a `poster about Cylinder-based approximation of 3D objects `_!

-If you are using out work in your scientific research, please help our scientific visibility by citing our work!
+If you are using our work  in your scientific research, please help our scientific visibility by citing our work!